 Semicolons ( ; )

 Avoid using semicolons in your business writing unless you know well how they should be used.
 Business writers use them to extend sentences or as a special code meaningful to the writer that is lost on the reader.
 The semicolon is often confused with the colon ( : ).

 Semicolons may be used in business writing to separate items in a list when the list has longer items and is embedded in a paragraph.
+You may also use semicolons when you write a list in a sentence and at least one of the list items has as a comma in it.
 However, explicit business writing requires that lists with longer items be broken out with bullets or numbers.
 If you feel the need to use semicolons between items in a sentence, that is an indication that you should break the list out using numbers or bullets.

 Brackets ( [ ] )

 Don’t use brackets in business writing unless your company has adopted them for some specialized use, such as around the names of keyboard keys: “Press the [Esc] key.”
 Brackets are another form of punctuation writers use as special notations, but their special meaning is often known only to the writer.
 Standard business writing usage for brackets requires that they be limited to these uses:

 - In quotations to show that the writer has added words to clarify the quotation